rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

 the `tacocat.hpi` file, which is really a `.jar`, in the `META-INF/MANIFEST.MF`.
-Additional tooling behind the scenes processes that information from the released `tacocat.hpi` artifact, and generates the "Update Center", which itself a periodically updated `.json` file listing all the latest released versions of plugins, and references by name to the plugins on which they depend.
+Additional tooling behind the scenes processes that information from the released `tacocat.hpi` artifact, and generates the "Update Center", which is itself a periodically updated `.json` file listing all the latest released versions of plugins.
+Among other information, the Update Center references the dependencies by the plugin's name and version.
 For example, the entry for `tacocat` might look something like the following:

     "tacocat": {